SOFTS-Raw sugar slips as Omicron, inflation fears unnerve global markets

 COFFEE

-* Dealers noted top producer Brazil has seen soaking rain across the vast coffee growing areas this month.
+* Dealers noted top producer Brazil has seen much needed rains across the vast coffee growing areas this month.
 Further rains are forecast for the remainder of the month.

 * Brazil's coffee crop reached 47.7 million 60-kg bags this year, down 24.4% from the record output seen in 2020, government agency Conab said on Thursday.